An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 \begin{prop} The Wythoffian semiregular polyhedra in $\matR^n$ that are not regular are precisely those produced by the Coxeter -- Wythoff diagrams in Figure \ref{Gosset:fig}. \end{prop} \begin{proof} All the spherical diagrams with 3 nodes were analyzed in Figure \ref{Wythoff:fig}, and after excluding duplicates and regular polyhedra we get 11 types as in Figure \ref{Gosset:fig}.

-The remaining 6 diagrams with $>3$ nodes in Figure \ref{Gosset:fig} indeed produce semiregular polyhedra: the first is a 5-demicube by Exercise \ref{demicube:ex}, and by analyzing their Coxeter -- Wythoff subgraphs we discover that the facets of the last 5 polyhedra are cross-polytopes and simplexes (we use Exercise \ref{move:ex}).
+The remaining 6 diagrams with $>3$ nodes in Figure \ref{Gosset:fig} indeed produce semiregular polyhedra: the one with 5 nodes is a 5-demicube by Exercise \ref{demicube:ex}, and by analyzing their Coxeter -- Wythoff subgraphs we discover that the facets of the other 5 polyhedra are cross-polytopes and simplexes (we use Exercise \ref{move:ex}).
 Therefore they are also semiregular and not regular.
 Finally, by examining all the spherical diagrams in Figure \ref{Coxeter-spherical:fig} with $\geq 4$ nodes one checks that only those in Figure \ref{Gosset:fig} have only regular facets and are not themselves regular. \end{proof}

 We now list all the semiregular polyhedra, distinguishing from the dimension $n=3$ where semiregular is equivalent to uniform, and $n\geq 4$ where the semiregular condition is much stronger.